engeir/parameter-scan/REVIEW1.md

-- There are several super-eruptions publications which are relevant for this study, but they are not included and referred to: Bekki et al 1996; Robock et al 2009; Timmreck et al 2010 and 2012; Brenna et al 2020, MacGraw& Polvani, 2024.
-Brenna et al 2020 shows the non- linear effect and the disagreement between models with increasing strength of eruption.
+- There are several super-eruptions publications which are relevant for this study, but they are not included and referred to: Bekki et al 1996; Robock et al 2009; Timmreck et al 2010 and 2012; Brenna et al 2020, MacGraw & Polvani, 2024.
+Brenna et al 2020 shows the non-linear effect and the disagreement between models with increasing strength of eruption.

 - AOD-RF relationship depends on the effective radius etc (Pinto et al 1989; Bekki et al